This 18-Day Challenge Is Perfect for People With $5K or More in Credit Card Debt

 One of the toughest parts about paying down your debt is simply knowing where to begin.
 Which of your credit cards has a balance?
 Carries the highest interest rate?
 Has the highest minimum monthly payment?

 That’s where a free website like Credit Sesame can help.
-It takes two minutes to sign up and access your free credit score.
+It takes 90 seconds to sign up and access your free credit score.
 From there, Credit Sesame will outline your debt — exactly what you owe and to whom — and offer personalized recommendations.
 It’ll even break down the interest rates and minimum monthly payments.